 - 1 egg, lightly beaten

-- 1/2 cup mini chocolate chips, or raisins/dried fruit
+- ½ cup mini chocolate chips, OR chopped nuts, raisins, or other dried fruit

 - Preheat oven to 375°F and line two baking sheets with parchment paper.